j0zzz/JoeQuake/docs/pages/cvars-commands.md

 ##### `cl_clock_y`

 Shows clock in the lower left corner.
 Position can be changed with the `_x` and `_y` coordinates.
 There are 4 predefined clock formats. `0` by default.

+##### `show_grenadecounter`

+Shows a graphic bar on the middle of the screen when a grenade was thrown by the player.
+The bar slider shows the amount of time remaining until the grenade explodes.
+Similar to the QdQstats-style grenade counter.
+Its value is `0` (switched off) by default.

 ##### `show_bhop_stats`
 ##### `show_bhop_stats_x`